 - Employer statement

 - Possible other documents.
 The system will inform the candidate which documents are required.

 After you have submitted your OKP application in Delta, your request will be processed by Nuffic after which the Dutch embassies will check the eligibility and asses your application.
-Van Hall Larenstein will inform you about the results and the next steps once we receive the results from Nuffic presumably on 4 June 2020.
+Van Hall Larenstein will inform you about the results and the next steps once we receive the results from Nuffic on 3 June 2021.

 Please bear in mind that you need to agree with the rules and regulations of the OKP.
 Please consult the Obligations for OKP Fellowship Holders.